Profile

 Site Setup

-Find the corresponding website in the list of websites in the Pagoda backend, click the "Settings" button, and add the following code to the configuration file.
-The code should be adjusted as needed, enter the web server IP (external network) address in line 43.
+Find the corresponding website in the list of websites in Pagoda background, click the "Settings" button, add the following code to the configuration file, and enter the IP (extranet) address of the web server in line 43.The code has to be adjusted as needed!
+It varies from site to site!
+Once again, I'm discouragedyoung white.

 set $skip_cache 0;